freifunk-gluon/gluon/docs/user/site.rst

     configured peers support both the ``null`` method and methods with encryption.

     You can set syslog_level from verbose (default) to warn to reduce syslog output.

+    The `tunneldigger` section is used to define the *tunneldigger* broker list.

+    **Note:** It doesn't make sense to include both `fastd` and `tunneldigger` sections in the same configuration file, as only one of the packages *gluon-mesh-vpn-fastd* and *gluon-mesh-vpn-tunneldigger* should be installed with the current implementation.

     ::

       mesh_vpn = {